-On the example above (B), the text cannot be localized without the projects files/source data or a discreet video because the footage behind it is a moving image.
+In the example above (B), the text cannot be localized without the project’s files/source data or a discreet video because the footage behind it is a moving image.
 Contact the localization company to ask for alternatives.

 Regardless of your requirements and knowledge of on-screen text localization, it is always important to contact a reliable localization company that can advise you of best practices.
 It is also worth doing during initial design phases if you suspect that you may require localization work in the future but maybe not immediately.